dianafabela8/react-portfolio/README.md

 # React Portfolio

 ## Description

-Created a website for my portfolio with Advanced CSS styles and html
+Created a portfolio using new React skills, which will help set you apart from other developers whose portfolios don’t use the latest technologies.